 |Limb Length Discrepancy||Intoeing Gait|

 Many insurance plans will cover all or a portion of the cost of custom molded orthoses.
-Dr. Lagdaan and the staff and Lincoln Foot and Ankle Center can call your insurance carrier on your behalf to find out what your plan covers.
+The staff and Lincoln Foot & Ankle Center can call your insurance carrier on your behalf to find out what your plan covers.

 Yes.
-Dr. Lagdaan may have a specific break-in process based on your condition.
+Your doctor may have a specific break-in process based on your condition.
 Typically, it will take 10 days for a patient to become accustomed to new orthotics.
 Be sure that your orthotics fit flat and level in your shoes.

 |Day 1: Wear no longer than 1 hour|